kai687/sphinxawesome-theme/docs/docs/use.rst

 How to configure the theme
 --------------------------

-The theme includes just a few configuration options.
 All options can be set as key/value pairs in the ``html_theme_options`` dictionary in the Sphinx configuration file :file:`conf.py`::